 - A one-sentence caption for each of the six images that helps explain why they were selected and are significant to you.

 Note: Your visuals may include photos, infographics, drawings, or any other images.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.

 (500 word maximum, double-spaced, 12-point font)

-Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
-This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information.
+Please provide any additional information that you would like to bring to the attention of the Admissions Committee and/or give context to your application.
+This may include important aspects of yourself not otherwise apparent in your application, including but not limited to: hardships you have encountered, current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, Executive Assessment, IELTS or TOEFL, or any other relevant information.